Guilherme-SG/PHP-MySQL/README.md

 # PHP-MySql

-PHP-MySql is library to use mysqli database with php.
+PHP-MySql is library to make it easy to use mysql

 ## MySqlConfig
 This class is required to config database connection, so you have to pass a instance of this classe to MySqlConnection object.